By Kevin Williams

 When I was an 18-year-old kid just starting out with Elizabeth Coblentz and The Amish Cook column I had never heard of "Amish Friendship Bread."
 But the readers certainly had!
 I think my first encounter with it was when Elizabeth received a reader letter requesting the recipe shortly after we launched the column.
 And Friendship Bread has gone on to become the single most requested recipe in Amish Cook history!
 I think we could re-run the recipe once a month and there would still be people who missed it and would write to request it.
 To be candid, Elizabeth Coblentz really wasn't all that familiar with it the recipe.
 Amish Friendship Bread is part touristy lore, part reality.
 Yes, in some Amish settlements sourdough bread has caught on and is popular, in others it's just not done very often.
 Years ago I was having a discussion with the editor of a Virginia paper that carries The Amish Cook and he brought up the topic of "friendship bread."
 When I told him that Elizabeth really wasn't familiar with the recipe he went so far as to suggest that maybe The Amish Cook "wasn't even real", that maybe I invented her.
 I wanted to sarcastically say to him "Yep, it's all a ruse.
 You got me.
 The reporters who have been to Elizabeth's house to interview her, they made it all up.
 The woman that has appeared at book-signings: she's an actress.
 The house she lives in: a prop.
 You're right, buddy, you figured it out!"
 But I held my tongue and seethed.
 It was one of the more bizarre and insulting conversations I've had with editors over the years and I've had several.

-In Lovina’s settlement sourdough bread IS a popular item so she has really embraced it and uses the starter in breads, pancakes, and cinnamon rolls.
+In the Michigan Amish community that this sourdough bread comes from it IS a popular item so t really this Amish cook has embraced it and uses the starter in breads, pancakes, and cinnamon rolls.
 There are as many different versions of starters as there are different sects of the Amish.
 Some starters are really doughy, while others are very liquidy.
-Lovina’s version is very liquidy.
+This Amish cook's version is very liquidy.
 Take a look at the recipe, how does it compare with yours?
 The starter is the thing that seems to trip most people up.
 Good luck with this!
 The recipe is a challenge, but the work is worth the reward.
-The recipe’s name “friendship bread” seems to have its roots in the fact that that the starter is often given away as gifts to people so that they can make their own!
+The recipe's name "friendship bread" seems to have its roots in the fact that that the starter is often given away as gifts to people so that they can make their own!

 3 pkgs. yeast